R & D project

 The need for this project

-The UK higher education sector is facing significant challenges, including rising costs for infrastructure, technology, and student support services, combined with inflation and economic instability.
+The UK higher education sector faces significant challenges, including rising costs for infrastructure, technology, and student support services, combined with inflation and economic instability.

-Changes in immigration policies and global political dynamics are impacting international student recruitment, while increasing scrutiny about the value and cost of higher education threatens funding.
+Changes in immigration policies and global political dynamics are affecting international student recruitment, while scrutiny on the cost and value of higher education threatens funding.

 The power of collaboration